apcraig/CICE/doc/source/developer_guide/dg_other.rst

 reprosum is a fixed point method based on ordered double integer sums that requires two scalar reductions per global sum.
 This is extremely likely to be bfb, but will be slightly more expensive than the lsum algorithms.
-See :cite:`Mirin12`
+See :cite:`Mirin12`.
+There is a reprosum
+mode where the algorithm with switch to the ddpdd method.
+This happens if the radix of real*8 and integer*8 is not the same.
+If this happens with the ddpdd code deprecated, the model will abort.

 ddpdd is a parallel double-double algorithm using single scalar reduction.
 This is very likely to be bfb, but is not as fast or accurate as the reprosum implementation.
-See :cite:`He01`
+See :cite:`He01`.
+The ddpdd algorithm has been deprecated in this implementation, but can be recovered quickly if there is need.
+To recover the ddpdd method, rename ice_shr_reprosums86.c.just_in_case to ice_shr_reprosum86.c and set the cpp SUPPORT_X86_REPROSUM_FIX.
+The ddpdd method was deprecated in part because ice_shr_reprosum86.c has a cpp called x86, and it's not entirely clear on which machines that cpp should be set.

 .. _addtimer: